Manifest

 What's not in the manifest

 - Business logic.
-Custom validators, action bodies, integrations — all in Go (or WASM-compiled Go) inside the addon, not in JSON.
+Custom validators, action bodies, integrations — all in Go (or WASM-compiled Go), not in JSON.

 Related